yuewangmk/yuewangmk.github.io/_pages/about.md

 Welcome!

-I am an Assitant Professor in Marketing at the Kelley School of Business, Indiana University.
+Welcome to my website!
+I am a Ph.D. candidate in Marketing at Hong Kong University of Science and Technology (HKUST).

-My research mainly focuses on digital platform applications, with an emphasis on understanding the interplay between platform design, user behaviors, and outcomes.
+As an empirical modeler, my research primarily focuses on two streams: understanding the two-sided market, and investigating how information impact consumers’ beliefs and behaviors.

-The research approach I employ is primarily empirical, including structural models, causal inference, field experiments, and machine learning techniques.
+To explore these topics, I employ a range of techniques, including statistical analysis, machine learning, causal inference, and Bayesian estimation methods.

+Prior to HKUST, I earned an M.Sc from Simon Business School at University of Rochesterwhile enrolled in the Ph.D. program.
+I received my B.S in Statictis from the University of Science and Technology of China.